Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 We give an overview of AED in Fig.~\ref{fig:overview}.
 We build AED upon the tracking-by-detection paradigm for two reasons.
 On the one hand, detection results can be arbitrary objects of any category during inference, which is the fundamental precondition of AED.
 On the other hand, AED can be applied plug-and-play to any object detectors.

 We design AED to decode similarities between detection results and historical trajectories and perform matching.
 The input of AED is a video sequence.
 For every frame, there is an object detector (e.g., Co-DETR~\cite{codetr}, YOLOX~\cite{ge2021yolox} or RegionCLIP~\cite{regionclip}) outputting bounding boxes and a CNN backbone (i.e., ResNet50~\cite{he2016deep}) followed with an encoder~\cite{zhu2020deformable} extracting image features.
 For every frame, we encode the detected boxes into object queries.
 Therefore, we regard the detections as object queries and the existing trajectories as track queries of the current frame.
 Then the object queries and track queries are fed into a novel sim-decoder (Section~\ref{sec:sim-decoder}) to decode their similarities.
+The sim-decoder also aggregates the appearance features of object queries layer by layer.
 To minimize the reliance on prior knowledge and adapt to the vast majority of motion patterns, AED leverages only the decoded similarity to accomplish the matching process.

-Different from some existing tracking-by-query methods~\cite{zeng2022motr, zhang2023motrv2} that track one trajectory by using one query, in AED, the matched track queries will be updated by the corresponding object queries (dashed lines in Fig.~\ref{fig:overview}).
+Different from existing tracking-by-query methods~\cite{zeng2022motr, zhang2023motrv2} that track one trajectory by using one query, in AED, the matched track queries will be updated by the corresponding object queries.
 Then, the matched object queries and the unmatched track queries are treated as track queries for the next frame.
 Note that we do not perform matching at the end of the first frame because no track query exists at that time.